Rules for the 2019 Springfield of Dreams Charity Cup

 4. Most goals for - max 3 per game awarded.

 NOTE - this is a preseason tournament to aid teams in observing players in and out of their comfort zone.
 We want to encourage the fun side with competitive spirit.
-We have no playoffs and all games will end in regulation time with no extended periods.

 If teams are still tied after these tie-breakers, coaches options may be discussed with the Tournament Director at the conclusion of games.